Pregnancy & Pilates

 Firstly, congratulations on this chapter.

-If your pregnancy is uncomplicated and you feel comfortable continuing to move, you’re welcome to attend our pregnancy-friendly classes throughout pregnancy.
+If your pregnancy is uncomplicated, you feel comfortable continuing to move, and you have been cleared by your GP, obstetrician or midwife, you’re welcome to attend our pregnancy-friendly classes throughout pregnancy.

 Our programming is informed by current evidence and best-practice guidelines, with experienced instructors offering thoughtful modifications and supportive props as needed to ensure movement remains safe, effective, and appropriate at every stage.